gadiim/Pac-Man/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-yellow.svg)
 ![Node.js](https://img.shields.io/badge/Node.js-v20-green.svg)

-## About
-Pac-Man is a classic arcade game where the player navigates Pac-Man through a maze, eating pellets and avoiding ghosts.
-This project is a web-based implementation of the game using JavaScript, HTML, and CSS.

-## Objective
-Create a Pac-Man game using JavaScript, HTML, and CSS.

-## Tools
-- **JavaScript**: For game logic and interactivity.
-- **HTML**: For structuring the game interface.
-- **CSS**: For styling the game.
-- **Node.js**:
-  - Managing dependencies with `npm`.
-  - Running a local development server using `http-server`.
-  - Using GitHub Actions for Continuous Integration (CI) to install dependencies and deploy the application to GitHub Pages.

-## Project Structure

-# Pac-Man

-## About
-Pac-Man is a classic arcade game where the player navigates Pac-Man through a maze, eating pellets and avoiding ghosts.
-This project is a web-based implementation of the game using JavaScript, HTML, and CSS.

-## Objective
-Create a Pac-Man game using JavaScript, HTML, and CSS.

-## Tools
-- **JavaScript**: For game logic and interactivity.
-- **HTML**: For structuring the game interface.
-- **CSS**: For styling the game.
-- **Node.js**:
-  - Managing dependencies with `npm`.
-  - Running a local development server using `http-server`.
-  - Using GitHub Actions for Continuous Integration (CI) to install dependencies and deploy the application to GitHub Pages.

-## Project Structure
-# Pac-Man

 ## Objective
 Pac-Man is a classic arcade game where the player navigates Pac-Man through a maze, eating pellets and avoiding ghosts.
 This project is a web-based implementation of the game using JavaScript, HTML, and CSS.